allisfair4m3/Coding-Practice/README.md

     -   Created multiple classes like Book and Song to create its instances/objects, assigned attributes (variables for example name, author/artist, pages, year, genre) and methods (functions associated with each class like playing song, stopping)

+### Class variables
+    -   Created Class like Employee with class variables joining_year and num_employees, checked how these class variables are shared with instances of this class and what happens when we modify it by accessing it through Class name vs its instance.

+### What is __str__ and __repr__ ?

+    -   Understood the difference between both, where `__str__` is used for user readability compared to `__repr__` which is used for debugging purposes and represented in the same manner as the object would be created while coding.